 When I was really sick for around 3 months, BoardBooster looping is literally what kept my Pinterest account ticking over.
 I didn’t touch Pinterest for 3 months and didn’t see a drop in traffic to my site.
 Ah-may-zing.

 Over time you’ll start to see trends of what is working for your audience and what isn’t.
 The types of things you’re pinning and your pinning style won’t be the same now as it will be in 6 months or 12 months.
 And if it is, then there’s a problem and you’re not adapting to changes.

 Want me to walk you through each of these steps in great detail as well as an inside guide into exactly what I do?
 Check out my eBook – Pin Like You Mean It:

-These are the steps that I took to grow my account to over 3.6 million monthly reach, it’s the steps I’ve used to grow multiple Pinterest accounts for client and it is the exact steps I’m taking to grow my next Pinterest account for my newest site (which after just 6 weeks has a reach of over 55k – very happy).
+These are the steps that I took to grow my brand new Pinterest account to sending over 100k pageviews a month to my site, it’s the steps I’ve used to grow multiple Pinterest accounts for clients and it is the exact steps I’m taking to grow my next Pinterest account for my newest site.
 Pinterest is incredibly powerful, all you need is someone to walk you through and help you take control of what is right there ready for you to use.

 This post contains affiliate links to products I use and highly, highly recommend.